Tourist Family: Plot

-Following the economic crisis in Sri Lanka, a Tamil family of four – Dharmadas "Das", his wife Vasanthi, and their two sons, Nithushan "Nithu" and Murali "Mulli" – flee their native home in Jaffna, via Valvettithurai, and seek refuge in India through Rameswaram, with the help of Vasanthi's brother, Prakash.
-As they enter the country, a group of police constables, led by A. Bhairavan, apprehend the family but release them after realising their innocence.
-Nithu and Mulli, after seeing a tattoo on the inspector's arm, emotionally appeal to Bhairavan's compassion by showing him a puppy they found on the shore, pretending it is their pet.
-The family, along with Prakash, Vasanthi's brother, hire a taxi and move to the Kesava Nagar Colony in Chennai, where Das and his family hide their identities as Sri Lankans and pass themselves off as Malayalis to Inspector Raghavan, who leases the house to them.
+Following the economic crisis in Sri Lanka, a Tamil family of four – Dharmadas "Das", his wife Vasanthi, and their sons Nithushan "Nithu" and Murali "Mulli" – flee their native Jaffna, via Valvettithurai, and seek refuge in India through Rameswaram, with the help of Vasanthi's brother, Prakash.
+As they illegally enter the country, a group of police constables, led by A. Bhairavan, apprehend the family but release them after realising their innocence.
+Nithu and Mulli emotionally appeal to Bhairavan's compassion by showing him a puppy they found on the shore, pretending it is their pet.

+The family, along with Prakash, arrive at a neighbourhood in Chennai, where they pose as Malayalis to Inspector Raghavan, who leases the vacant floor of his house to them.
 Das soon finds a temporary job as a driver for his neighbour, Richard.
 Despite Prakash's warnings to keep a low profile due to their distinct Sri Lankan Tamil dialect, Das and Vasanthi become closer to their neighbours despite their fear of being exposed.
 Vasanthi befriends Mangaiyarkarasi, an elderly woman, and her husband, Gunasekar.

-In Rameswaram, a bomb blast occurs, and Balwan Singh, a ruthless ACP, takes up the case.
+In Rameswaram, a bomb blast occurs, which Balwan Singh, a ruthless ACP, starts investigating.
 Bhairavan's associates want to inform Balwan about Das and his family, who they believe infiltrated India.
-A crucial piece of evidence, CCTV footage showing Das disposing of waste in a dustbin near the blast site, is retrieved.
+CCTV footage showing Das disposing of waste in a dustbin near the blast site, is retrieved.
 However, Bhairavan, who likes the family, prevents his colleagues from revealing their identity to Balwan.
-During an interrogation, Balwan severely beats a suspect, leaving him critically injured.
-Facing the risk of being arrested if the suspect dies, Balwan is under immense pressure to find the actual culprits behind the bomb blast.
+During an interrogation, Balwan severely beats a suspect, who is later hospitalised.
+At risk of being arrested if the suspect dies, Balwan is under immense pressure to find the actual culprits behind the bomb blast.

 Raghavan's daughter, Kural, is in a relationship with a boyfriend who secretly visits their house.
-However, Nithushan mistakes him for a thief and apprehends him.
-During the ensuing argument, Kural discovers her boyfriend's infidelity and thanks Nithushan for unintentionally revealing his true character.
-In turn, he opens up about the fact that he left Sri Lanka and the fact that he is upset with his father, Das, for uprooting their family and seeking refuge in India.
+However, Nithu mistakes him for a thief and apprehends him.
+During the ensuing argument, Kural discovers her boyfriend's infidelity and thanks Nithu for unintentionally revealing his true character.
+In turn, he opens up about the fact that he left Sri Lanka and his dismay towards his father for uprooting their family and seeking refuge in India.
 Das reveals he discarded the puppy, leading to a heated argument.
 Nithu and Das have a fight where he expresses his frustration about his menial jobs in Chennai.
 Eventually, they come to understand each other and start communicating again.
-A disheartened Nithu, who found out that his girlfriend had married someone else, is cheered up by his family.
+A disheartened Nithu, who found that his girlfriend had married someone else, is cheered up by his family.